mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Proprietary Centralization {#direct}

 Creating of a protocol or application with a fixed role for a specific party is the most straightforward kind of centralization.
-Currently, many widely used messaging, videoconferencing, chat, and similar protocols operate in this fashion.
+Currently, many messaging, videoconferencing, chat, and similar protocols operate in this fashion.

 While some argue that such protocols are simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, proprietary centralization most often reflects commercial goals -- in particular, a strong desire to capture the protocols' financial benefits by "locking in" users to a proprietary service.